 1.3.
 Storage.
 At the Entity’s sole cost and expense, the Entity will ensure that footage from all cameras is stored on an Axis approved SD/SDHC card, and for at least thirty (30) days via a network-attached storage device (“NAS”) or cloud-based storage that will be compatible with DPD’s surveillance software provider.

 1.4.
 Cloud Subscription.
 At the Entity’s sole cost and expense, the Entity will continuously provide for any cloud-related subscription services required to connect the cameras to DPD’s surveillance software provider.

 1.5.
 Lighting.
 At the Entity’s sole cost and expense, the Entity will provide for, install, and maintain external lighting, with the aid of an installer approved by DPD and the City, that will at all times meet the following minimum requirements, standards, and specifications, unless otherwise agreed to by the Parties:

 a) Illumination Generally.
-The Entity’s external lighting will fully and continuously illuminate all property areas generally accessible by the public in accordance with the footcandle requirements set under subsection (b) below; provided, however, that the illumination requirements set under subsection (b) may, with the consent of all Parties, be modified by Appendix A to this MOU.
+The Entity’s external lighting will fully and continuously illuminate all property areas generally accessible by the public in accordance with the footcandle requirements set under subsection (b) below; provided, however, that the illumination requirements set under subsection (b) may, if a variance is requested and with the consent of all Parties, be modified by Appendix A to this MOU.
 The Entity’s external lighting will provide sufficient lighting so that all cameras produce clear videos with discernible images at all times of the day and night.

 c) Other.
 The Entity’s external lighting will meet ASHRAE/IESNA 90.1 2013 standards.
 The Entity’s external lighting will be composed of components listed on the DesignLights Consortium Qualified Products List.
 The light uniformity ratio on the Entity’s property will be no greater than four-to-one (4:1).